Parent Guide

 On the Ice - All Events

-• Both parents and players must wear proper protective equipment at all times - including pads, helmets, mouth guards and neck guards.
+- Players must wear proper protective equipment at all times - including pads, helmets, mouth guards, and neck guards.

 Locker Room

-• No food and drink is allowed in the locker room except for hockey water bottles.
+- No food or drink is allowed in the locker room except for water bottles.

 24-Hour Rule